johnnncodes/laravelsnippets/readme.md

 );
 ```

-4. (OPTIONAL) Create config/local/app.php if you want to turn on the Profiler.
+4. (OPTIONAL) Create config/local/app.php if you want to turn on the Profiler:

 ```PHP
 <?php